2014 Cover Competition

 To download a printable flyer to share with your students or colleagues, click here.

-The specific brief for this year’s competition is to design a cover on the theme ‘form and function’.
+The specific brief for this year’s competition is to design a cover on the theme ‘Art, nature, and evolution'.

 Read the Rules carefully before submitting your entry, to ensure you understand and accept them.
 Submitting an entry in the competition constitutes acceptance of the Rules.